vishnunairjanardhan/democms/src/content/posts/how-to-implement-an-effective-customer-loyalty-program-into-your-shopify-store.md

 ---
 <img src="/assets/blog/Building-Customer-Loyalty-How-to-Implement-Effective-Loyalty-Programs-on-Your-Shopify-Store.jpg" alt="Effective Customer Loyalty Program on Your Shopify Store.">

 Being a part of an exclusive community is a bragging matter for everyone.
 People love to be a part of clubs or places which cannot be accessed by everybody.
-This is why <a href="https://www.99minds.io/blog/customer-loyalty-programs-will-they-benefit-my-business">customer loyalty programs</a> are all the rage.
+This is why customer loyalty programs are all the rage.
 They make you feel as if you are a part of royalty.

 The eCommerce market is cut-throat and punishing.
 You cannot standby when your competitors use the right tools and techniques to get ahead.
 Here’s an interesting statistic that shows why it is a no-brainer to invest in a <a href="https://apps.shopify.com/99minds-gift-card-loyalty-referral">loyalty program for your Shopify store</a>.
 A <a href="https://www.mckinsey.com/capabilities/growth-marketing-and-sales/our-insights/coping-with-the-big-switch-how-paid-loyalty-programs-can-help-bring-consumers-back-to-your-brand">McKinsey research says</a> that paid members of loyalty programs are 60% more likely to spend on the brand post-purchase, while the number is 30% for free members.
 The gist from the above stat is that loyalty programs are crucial to fatten your bottom line.
 Add this one to the mix– <a href="https://www.businesswire.com/news/home/20131111006099/en/Nielsen-Survey-84-Percent-of-Global-Respondents-More-Likely-to-Visit-Retailers-That-Offer-a-Loyalty-Program">84% of customers</a> are more likely to stick with a brand that offers a loyalty program.
 Now you know why customer loyalty programs are a must.